slienau/daimler-future-van-project/api.md

     "Sarah",
     "Wilbert"
   ],
-  "statusMessage": "Van has not arrived yet"
+  "message": "Van has not arrived yet"
 }
 ```